triggermesh/docs/README.md

 Commit your changes and CI will automatically build the new site and deploy it

+---

 # Contributing

 ## Code of Conduct

 TriggerMesh has adopted a [Code of Conduct](./contributing/CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
 Please read the full text so that you can understand what actions will and will not be tolerated.

-## Contributing guide
+## Contributing Guide

-Read our [contributing guide](./contributing/CONTRIBUTING.md)to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+Read our [Contributing Guide](./contributing/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.

+## Style Guide

+Read our [Style Guide](./contributing/STYLE_GUIDE.md) to learn more about TriggerMesh's writing style.

 ## Beginner-friendly bugs